-The never ending questions, like best optional for IAS, scoring optional, highest success ratio etc keep on haunting most of the civil services aspirants.
+The never ending questions, like best optional for IAS, scoring optional, highest success ratio, etc keep on haunting most of the civil services aspirants.
 As in the changed scheme of IAS exam, the number of optional subjects to be selected is reduced to one, hence the weightage of the optional paper is only 500 marks out of 2025, Yet it is a deciding factor in the final ranks due to the unpredictability associated with General Studies Papers.

 The percentage of top ranks in IAS exam has come down from 58-60% in last few years to 49-50 % in 2013-14, while the last rank of a successful candidate in General category is around 40% marks in 2013-14.
-In the year 2014 the highest marks in optional (Geography) was around 320/500 (63+%) whereas the highest marks in GS was around 420/1000 (42%).
-Since most of the students fall in “average GS” category, the decision of IAS Mains optional is very crucial.
+In the year 2014, the highest marks in optional (Geography) was around 320/500 (63+%) whereas the highest marks in GS was around 420/1000 (42%).
+Since most of the students fall in the “average GS” category, the decision of IAS Mains optional is very crucial.
 You need to select an optional subject in which you can score high in UPSC mains.
 So contrary to the popular belief, the role of the optional is as significant as it always was.
 Thus the aspirants should be very careful while choosing their optional.

-Here arises the most important question:” What are the points that one should deliberate upon, while considering any optional subject and how does one zeroes down to a subject.
+Here arises the most important question:” What are the points that one should deliberate upon while considering any optional subject and how does one zeroes down to a subject.

 1. Interest in the subject: An Optional should not be selected just on the basis that someone known has/had opted for it.
 It should be primarily based on the interest in the subject which differs individual to individual.
 To find out the subject of your own interest, you should devote enough time.
 If you can think beyond the books and foresee and interrelate the subject matter of a particular subject, the same should undoubtedly be taken up; because such zeal in the subject makes the whole preparation very easy irrespective of one’s academic background or the length of the syllabus etc.

 4. Availability of guidance and study material: The nature of questions being asked in the optional paper has also undergone a sea change in the past few years.
-Hence the questions asked are such that the ability to write a good answer requires not only better conceptual clarity but also integration of intra and inter disciplinary topics and issues.
+Hence the questions asked are such that the ability to write a good answer requires not only better conceptual clarity but also the integration of intra and interdisciplinary topics and issues.
 Besides, one has to inculcate the art of on-the-spot-writing and handling the tricky questions.

-Finally the decision of selecting an optional must be a personal choice of each aspirant according to his/her strengths and weakness as only you know your strength, weakness, taste and availability of study-materials.
+Finally, the decision of selecting an optional must be a personal choice of each aspirant according to his/her strengths and weakness as only you know your strength, weakness, taste, and availability of study materials.

 GEOGRAPHY AS AN OPTIONAL: